Gates of the Temple Mount

 The Temple Mount, a holy site in the Old City of Jerusalem, also known as the al-Ḥaram al-Sharīf or Al-Aqsa, contains twelve gates.
 One of the gates, Bab as-Sarai, is currently closed to the public but was open under Ottoman rule.
 There are also six other sealed gates.
 This does not include the Gates of the Old City of Jerusalem which circumscribe the external walls except on the east side.

 List of openable gates

-The following is an anti-clockwise list of gates which open onto the Al-Aqsa Compound.
+The following is a counter-clockwise list of gates which open onto the Al-Aqsa Compound.
 Currently eleven gates are open to the Muslim public.
 Non-Muslims are only permitted to enter through the Magharibah (Maghrebis) gate.
 The keys to all the gates, with the exception of the Magharibah gate are held by the Islamic Waqf; they can only open or close gates with the permission of Israel.